If you live in San Diego or are just visiting, you might wonder whether the city’s tap water is safe to drink.

 San Diego water is considered very hard, with over 180 PPM of minerals in a water sample.
 This puts it in the highest grade for water hardness.

-Where San Diego Gets its Water From
+San Diego Water Sources

 The city also gets less than 10% of its water from treated sources.
 The treatment plants include the Skinner Water Treatment Plant, Twin Oaks Valley Water Treatment Plant, and the Carlsbad Desalination Plant.

-How Tap Water Is Treated in San Diego
+How Tap Water is Treated in San Diego

 Watershed Protection